Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Related Work

 \section{Related Work}

-In \cref{sec:distillation} we demonstrate how robust input-gradient distillation can promote adversarial robustness in the trained model.
-This phenomenon has also been observed and harnessed in the context of Robust Knowledge Distillation by several recent papers~\cite{chan2020thinks, shao2021and, sarkar2021fooled}.
+\paragraph{Input-Gradient Penalty Approaches} Recent works have explored properties of input gradients that improve adversarial robustness.
+The authors of~\cite{jakubovitz2018improving} demonstrate that regularizing the Frobenius norm of a classifier's Jacobian to be small improves robustness.
+Such a method is equivalent to regularizing the norm of each such gradient to be small, similar to~\cite{ross2018improving, finlay2021scaleable}.
+This line of work attests that requiring small gradient norms, regardless of their direction, leads to robustness.
+Moreover, none of these works promotes nor exhibits perceptually aligned gradients.
+In opposition to the above methods, we penalize the direction of the gradients, regardless of their norm.
+By showing that promoting PAG improves robustness, our method can be viewed as an alternative input-gradient loss for improving robustness.
+Nevertheless, the main goal of our work is to better study PAG and its connection with adversarial robustness.

+\paragraph{Robust Knowledge Distillation Approaches} The robust input-gradient distillation methods~\cite{teacher_student1,teacher_student2} is an additional related line of work.
 In these works, a \emph{student} classifier model is trained to have similar gradients to a robust \emph{teacher} model.
 The similarity is defined as either cosine similarity or the inability of a discriminator network to distinguish between the gradients of the two models.
 These works differ from our work, both in their loss functions and specific utilization of the teacher model, but essentially, they all demonstrate how distilling knowledge from a robust teacher model can invoke adversarial robustness in the student model.
-While successful in their respective tasks, these methods are not suitable for assessing whether perceptually-aligned gradients inherently promote robustness, as they are implicitly reliant on prior adversarial training, as explained in \cref{sec:distillation}.
+While successful in their respective tasks, these methods are unsuitable for assessing whether perceptually-aligned gradients inherently promote robustness, as they implicitly rely on prior adversarial training.

-In addition, recent works have explored properties of input-gradients that improve adversarial robustness.
-The authors of~\cite{jakubovitz2018improving} demonstrate that regularizing the Frobenius norm of a classifier's Jacobian to be small, improves robustness.
-Such a method is equivalent to regularizing the norm of each such gradient to be small, similar to~\cite{ross2018improving, finlay2021scaleable}.
-The work in~\cite{etmann2019connection} follows suit and considers the cosine similarity between a classifier's input-gradient w.r.t. the ground truth class and the input image itself.
-A positive correlation between this similarity and the classifier's adversarial robustness is observed.
-Nevertheless, none of these works promotes nor exhibits perceptually aligned gradients.
-In contrast, our work proposes to test the relation between the alignment of gradients with human perception and adversarial robustness and presents several PAG-promoting methods, inducing improved robustness.